Latin American Studies

 HI/LS s29.
 Montezuma's Mexico: Aztecs and Their World.

 AN/LS 205.
 Citizenship, Borders, and Belonging.Increasing levels of globalization have prompted scholars to predict the diminishing importance of national borders.
 Contrarily, in the age of detention, deportation, and refugee crises, citizenship has gained renewed importance.
 In this course, students explore different ways of organizing citizenship around the world from multiple perspectives including those of refugees, visa seekers, unauthorized immigrants, soldiers, and mothers, among others.
 They examine how formal framings of rights are shaped by a politics of representation where the ideal citizen is crafted and contested.
 They also consider how those excluded from legal and cultural citizenship form alternative structures of belonging.
-Open to first-year students.
-Open to first-year students.
-Enrollment limited to 39.
+Enrollment limited to 29.
 Normally offered every year.
-J. Lyon.
+[AC] [HS] J. Lyon.

 AN/LS 238.
 Culture, Conflict, and Change in Latin America.Over 400 million Latin Americans share a common language, but the region's racial, ethnic, geographical, and cultural diversity complicates a singular continental identity.
 This course surveys the anthropological scholarship on the diverse lifeways in Latin America and the Caribbean.
 Images and texts drawn from distinct locales considers how contrasting anthropological perspectives from the region’s peoples, histories, and contemporary challenges.
 Of particular concern are the ways legacies of colonialism shape both Latin America and anthropology.
 Additional topics of interest include indigenous and Afro-Latinx resistance and expression; immigration, transnationalism, and deportation; sex, gender, and sex work.
 Enrollment limited to 29.
 Normally offered every year.
 [AC] [HS] J. Lyon.